NTSB Forum To Address Loss Of Control Crashes

 Key Takeaways:

-• The NTSB will host a day-long forum on October 14 in Washington, D.C., to address loss-of-control accidents in General Aviation (GA), a leading cause of GA fatalities (approximately 40%).
+• The NTSB will host a day-long forum on October 14th in Washington, D.C., to address loss-of-control accidents in General Aviation (GA), a primary topic in their accident reduction efforts and a leading cause of GA fatalities.

-• The forum, titled "Humans and Hardware," will examine various factors contributing to these accidents, including human performance, aeromedical issues, potential flight training improvements, and the use of technology like angle-of-attack indicators.
+• Titled "Humans and Hardware," the forum will examine various factors contributing to these accidents, including human performance, aeromedical issues, potential improvements in flight training, and the use of technology like angle-of-attack indicators.

 See a mistake?
 Contact us.